Peakboard/peakboard-templates.github.io/_templates/Interactive-Task-Management-SQL/en.md

 layout: article
 title: Interactive template with tick off option for worksteps – based on SQL data
 description:
   - This template is based on a SQL database and shows the current status of a machine.
-The progress on the machine can be tracked and employees have the possibility to give feedback via a touch screen as soon as a work step is completed.
+It enables employees to track their progress and to mark finished work steps as completed using a touch screen.
+When the touch screen is operated, the template writes back to the SQL database via a script and thus reports the completion of a work step.
 lang: en
 weight: 1500
 isDraft: true